Bartek9090/PayPalClone/README.md

 ## Description
 A responsive PayPalClone website. <br/>
-A page consisting of the main page and two subpages that allow you to log in and register Page made for practice.  <br/>
+A page consisting of he main page and two subpages that allow you to log in and register.
+Page made for practice more JS , CSS and HTML skills.  <br/>

+The website is based on the layout found on the Internet,  the code is mine.

+## Technologies:
+* HTML 5
+* CSS
+* JS

+## Features:
+* hamburger menu on left side
+* fully responsive
+* contact form
+* drop down menu which apper after hoovering on them

 ### Dependencies